Cube-Enix/gum_reference/docs/main/arrays.md

 Use `.insert()` to insert within an array.
 Argument 1 should be the index to insert to, and argument 2 should be the thing to insert.

+You can fill an array with a predefined value using `.fill()`, where Argument 1 is the amount of elements, and Argument 2 is the value to fill with.

 There's also `.slice()`, which splits an array at an index, along with many more!

 ```gum